Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/about-me.md

 At the end of 2024, after years working in the city council as **_Software Development Coordinator_**, and seeing the technological deficiencies of some municipalities, **StellarGov** emerges, a web components framework with Tailwind to help developers of small governments create fast and quality websites.

-## A Bit More About Me ☕
+## A Bit More About Me 💀

-Today, in 2025, I continue working as **_Software Development Coordinator_** in my municipality, collaborating with my usual clients and launching projects.
-I love creating things, experimenting with new ideas, and organizing events.
-I live with the _maker_ spirit: learning, experimenting, and sometimes causing a bit of chaos.
-But well, everything is forgiven if there's music and coffee involved. ☕🎶
+Today, in 2025, I’m excited to start working in a field related to my background **_System Engineer/Big Data Analyst/Web developer_** any of those would be an awesome first step.
+In the meantime, I’m still collaborating with my current team, and my passion for learning and enjoying the process just keeps growing.
+I love creating things, experimenting with new ideas, and embracing that _little spirit_ of learning, exploring, and occasionally causing a bit of chaos.
+At the end of the day, everything feels right as long as there’s music and video games around. 🎮🎶

 Oh!
-And I'm an expert at preparing coffee.
-Seriously, whether it's to start the day or for a creative session, I have the perfect recipe.
-I'm also pretty good at board games, so if you ever need a partner for a game night, I'm your person! 🎲
+And I’m an expert at creating memes.
+Seriously—whenever the occasion calls for one, I’ve got the perfect template ready.
+Bringing laughs and smiles everywhere, so if you ever need a meme, I’m your go‑to person! 🪄

-I'm **Fernando Aldair López Ponce**, and I thank you for reading this.
+I'm **Daniel Felipe Tovar Bejarano**, and I do really appreciate your time for reading this.

 ## Let's Create Amazing Things! 🚀